openharmony/docs/en/application-dev/reference/apis/js-apis-hisysevent.md

-# HiSysEvent
+# @ohos.hiSysEvent

-This module provides the system event logging functions, such as configuring trace points, subscribing to system events, and querying system events written to the event file.
+The **hiSysEvent** module provides the system event logging functions, such as configuring trace points, subscribing to system events, and querying system events written to the event file.

 > **NOTE**
 > - The initial APIs of this module are supported since API version 9.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.